 The covenant could not be already fulfilled because aspects of it have not been fulfilled yet.
 Israel does not live in safety today (Jeremiah 23:5).
 Wicked men still oppress the Jews today (II Samuel 7:10).
 They do not have rest from all of their enemies (II Samuel 7:11).

 The Prince of Peace who will sit on David’s throne will bring peace to the earth, peace that will never end (Isaiah 9:6-7).
 That has not happened yet.
 His reign will result in justice and righteousness (Isaiah 9:7).
 When you look at the earth today, you see the exact opposite.
 You see wickedness.
 You see sin.
 You see injustice.

 View Two – The Davidic Covenant will not be completely fulfilled until the future

 Part of the Davidic Covenant has already been fulfilled but it will not be completely fulfilled until Jesus returns.
 Jesus will return to earth as King of kings and Lord of lords.

 Some of it has been fulfilled already.
 David had a son who sat on his throne and built a temple, like God promised, but Jesus is not currently sitting on the throne of David.

 Jesus is sitting on his Father’s throne.
 He is sitting on the right hand of God.
 There is not peace in the earth.
 There is not safety to the Jews living in the land of Israel but when Jesus returns, there will be safety and peace for the Jews.

 The advantage to this view is that it takes the covenant literally.
 It doesn’t try to spiritualize it.
 If these parts of the covenant were literal, why wouldn’t the rest of it be literal as well?
-This was a covenant that God swore by an oath to David that He would fulfill.
+This was a covenant that God swore that He will fulfill it by an oath.
+He promised to David that He would fulfill it.